 Las Vegas isn’t top of mind for many families when it comes time to plan the next family vacation.
 A city with the slogan “what happens in Las Vegas, stays in Las Vegas,” and dubbed the Sin City, doesn’t exactly invoke thoughts of a family vacation.

-When planning what to do in Las Vegas with kids, this should be your number one on the list.
+When planning a Las Vegas family vacation, time at the casinos that line the Strip should be number one on your list.
 Where else can you experience Paris, Venice, New York City, and the beach all in one day?
 Only in Las Vegas!

 - circus acts at Circus Circus

 - Fall of Atlantis fountain show at Caesars Palace (in the Forum Shops)

 - The Wildlife Habitat at the Flamingo Hotel & Casino (make sure to put the pelican feeding on your Las Vegas itinerary for kids!)

 Rides were probably the top pick when deciding what to do in Las Vegas with kids.
 There are many options along the Vegas Strip – from mini amusement parks to gorgeous city views.